w41203208/MXLog/readme.md

 #### structure design

+- limit the number of goroutines at the same time [Ref](https://github.com/sourcegraph/conc/tree/main)

 - use pool to decrease GC loading  ✅

 - maybe use command pattern to refactor new message process ✅